-Access for eMTB’s, or more specifically, Class-1 pedal assist electric mountain bikes, is a hot topic as of 2021.
+Access for eMTB’s, or more specifically, Class-1 pedal assist electric mountain bikes, remains a hot topic as of 2023.
 Following are a number of trails in our region where this new technology is currently allowed.
 Please note that many of our area’s singletrack trails are open to non-motorized use only, and eMTB’s do have electric motors that limit where they can be used.
 As with traditional bikes, and as clear signage may not be present, please research in advance of your ride to ensure you are riding legal and open routes for the type of bike you’ve chosen.

 Some of the below routes range from easy to intermediate, but many are in the difficult or very difficult category.
 While it’s not a target of most dirt seeking eMTB riders, keep in mind that the 43 mile long Rio Grande Trail spans from Aspen to Glenwood Springs and provides a range of experiences from easy and short and (sort of) flat, to scenic, to long distance out and back challenges.
 Most, if not all, of the paved paths in the RF Valley are open to Class 1 e-bikes.

 The City of Glenwood Springs allows eMTB use on all of the trails that they manage in full.
 This does not include the Forest Hollow or Boy Scout trails which are mostly on BLM land, but finish on City land.
 A few rides are recommended: